 You’ll be reminded of all of this while touring the Distillery, which opened in July 2018 to begin producing Copalli Rum.
 The majority of rum in the Caribbean—as much as 95 percent—is produced from molasses, but rum can also be made from pressed sugarcane juice.
 The result is a lighter, grassier, and more vegetal rum with lingering notes of the sugarcane plant.
 This is known as rhum agricole, or simply agricole, and is most commonly associated with French-speaking Caribbean islands and nations, like Martinique and Haiti.
 Which is exactly why this small-batch style in Belize makes Copalli Rum stand out from its more mainstream Caribbean counterparts.

 Shredded and pressed to maximize the freshness of the cane juice within a mere 2 hours of of harvest from its onsite organic farm, the single estate Copalli Rum has a sharp, grassy freshness on the nose.
 Fun fact: this was the first certified organic farm in Belize.

 But there’s another difference: a seventy-two-foot column still.
-You see, Martinique rums characteristically use strictly pot stills, and Puerto Rican style rums use only column.
-Instead, Copalli is carving out its own space with three stills, one column and two copper pots.
-From fresh harvested sugar cane fields inside its 3,000-acre organic farm, the zero-impact facility uses only its heirloom sugarcane (that’s a non-hybridized native variety), pure rain water, and yeast.
-There’s three varieties: barrel-rested, white rum, and a cacao-infused rum.
+You see, Martinique rums characteristically use strictly pot stills, and Puerto Rican style rums use only columns.
+Instead, Copalli is carving out its own space with three stills, one column, and two copper pots.
+From freshly harvested sugar cane fields inside its 3,000-acre organic farm, the zero-impact facility uses only its heirloom sugarcane (that’s a non-hybridized native variety), pure rainwater, and yeast.
+There are three varieties: barrel-rested, white rum, and cacao-infused rum.